-Integrations can be configured under “Settings → Team Settings → Alerting → Integrations”, and can be used across multiple alerting configurations.
+Alert Channels can be configured under “Settings → Team Settings → Events & Alerts → Alert Channels”.
+These can be associated across multiple alerting configurations.

 Specify any number of emails.

-Maintenance Windows allow to mute events of specific entities within a given time window.
-These can be configured under “Settings → Team Settings → Alerting → Maintenance Windows”.
+Maintenance Windows allows the muting of events for specific entities within a given time window.
+These can be configured under “Settings → Team Settings → Events & Alerts → Maintenance Windows”.

 This is useful when there is planned maintenance or load testing in parts of the monitored system.
 The affected entities to be muted are filtered using a Dynamic Focus Query.
 All events, issues and incident matching this query will then not throw any alert within the given time window.

 - If the query field is left empty, all alerts will be turned off for the duration of this maintenance window.